Analysis | A convenient new fiction: There was no ‘attack on the White House’ last year

 Still, Grassley’s “siege” is a more defensible term than the one used on Wednesday by Sen. Josh Hawley (R-Mo.).

-“The events of the spring, which we’re all familiar with — I mean, we had the attack on the White House where 60 Secret Service officers were injured,” Hawley said when questioning Robert Salesses of the Department of Defense.
+“The events of the spring, which we’re all familiar with — I mean, we had the attack on the White House where 60 Secret Service officers were injured,” Hawley said when questioning Robert Salesses of the Defense Department.
 “The president had to be evacuated into a bunker.
 Church across the street from the White House was lit on fire.”

 Hawley noted that the overwhelming response from law enforcement became a subject of political controversy, which is true.
 On June 4, The Washington Post reported that city officials were concerned about the broad deployment and the use of resources like a National Guard helicopter to monitor, contain and intimidate the protesters.
 This, he proposed, made the National Guard wary of a similarly robust deployment at the Capitol, an assessment with which Salesses agreed.

 But Hawley’s framing is ludicrous.
 The protesters weren’t seeking to attack the White House, nor did they.
 In fact, the protesters in Lafayette Square just north of the White House were eventually the target of a violent effort to disperse them by law enforcement at the scene.
-This wasn’t a function of their behavior; Trump, you’ll recall, wanted to cross the street to have his photo taken outside of the church at which the fire has been set.
+This wasn’t a function of their behavior; Trump, you’ll recall, wanted to cross the street to have his photo taken outside of the church at which the fire had been set.

 It is true that the robust deployment of law enforcement at the White House would have prevented any attempt to overrun the building should the protesters have wanted to do so.
 It’s also true that the more sparse presence of law enforcement at the Capitol allowed the mob to storm inside.
-The question the Senate hope to answer is precisely why that disparity existed, particularly given the understanding from some in law enforcement that people were traveling to Washington with the stated intent of storming the building.
+The question the Senate hopes to answer is precisely why that disparity existed, particularly given the understanding from some in law enforcement that people were traveling to Washington with the stated intent of storming the building.

 There are, of course, few members of the Senate for whom a left-wing equivalent to the Capitol breach would be more useful than Hawley.
-The senator from Missouri led the charge to placate Trump supporters who viewed the election as stolen by announcing that he would seek to block the counting of electoral votes from Pennsylvania.
+The senator led the charge to placate Trump supporters who viewed the election as stolen by announcing he would seek to block the counting of electoral votes from Pennsylvania.
 On the morning of Jan.
 6, he walked past protesters outside the Capitol, giving them a fist-pump of support.
 He’s seen as inextricably tied to the eventual violence, thanks to rhetoric like this — retweeted with approval by Trump.

 If left-wing attackers had tried to storm the White House, threatening Trump’s life and seeking to disrupt the functioning of the federal government, Hawley’s own role in encouraging those who eventually stormed the Capitol would gain the context that such actions were the new political normal, not an aberrance.
 If there had been an attack on the executive mansion as there was an attack on the legislature, Hawley might better wave away questions about his decision to oppose the counting of electoral votes.